burtlo/yard-bundler/README.md

 * Show the latest gem version
 * Show the number of version differences between the current and the latest
-* Collapse the commits and the issues
-* Allow the commits and the issues to fetch with AJAX so they can stay live

 LICENSE
 -------